dunqueris/Selfbook/README.md

-# Personiq - Profile Platform MVP
+# Shelfbook - Profile Platform MVP

 A modern, full-featured personal profile platform built with **Next.js**, **TypeScript**, **Tailwind CSS**, and **Supabase**.
 Create beautiful profiles with customizable sections and share them with a unique URL!